Garr-R/rtd-tutorial/docs/index.rst

 Welcome to Garrett's documentation testing!
 ===================================

-Testing new documentation website for MakerGear
+Testing a new documentation wiki for MakerGear

 .. note::